-Appendix III: Interim, Remedial, and Supportive Measures
+Appendix III: Supportive and Remedial Measures

-When determining interim, remedial, and supportive measures, the Title IX Officer will assess how much the University can protect the parties' privacy while also ensuring the measures are effective.
+When determining Supportive and Remedial Measures (as defined in Section II), the Title IX Officer will assess how much the University can protect the parties' privacy while also ensuring the measures are effective.
 The Title IX Officer will explain to the parties any limits on protecting their privacy.

-In determining interim measures specifically, the Title IX Officer will tailor the measures to the circumstances of each case, reevaluate the effectiveness and need for the measures as circumstances change, minimize burdens on the parties, and avoid depriving the parties of educational and employment opportunities as much as practicable.
-In addition to interim, remedial and supportive measures, the Title IX Officer may take other actions to stop reported conduct, prevent its escalation or recurrence, and address its effects.
+In determining Supportive Measures, the Title IX Officer will tailor the measures to the circumstances of each case, minimize burdens on the parties, and avoid depriving the parties of educational and employment opportunities as much as practicable.